Johnny123119/Johnny123119/README.md

 Here are some ideas to get you started:

--Professional Background in the Hotel Industry
+## Professional Background in the Hotel Industry
 With several years of experience in the hotel industry, I have developed strong skills in customer service, team management, and operational efficiency.
 In my roles, I consistently improved guest satisfaction and streamlined processes to enhance overall performance.

 - 🌱 I’m currently learning ...